Primary alveolar hypoventilationOndine's curse; Ventilatory failure; Diminished hypoxic ventilator drive; Diminished hypercapnic ventilator drive

 - Overnight oxygen level measurements (oximetry)

-Medications that stimulate the respiratory system may be used but do not always work.
-Mechanical devices that assist breathing, particularly at night, may be helpful in some patients.
-Oxygen therapy may be helpful in a few patients, but may cause worse night symptoms in others.
+Medicines that stimulate the respiratory system may be used but do not always work.
+Mechanical devices that assist breathing, particularly at night, may be helpful in some people.
+Oxygen therapy may help in a few people, but may worsen night symptoms in others.

 Response to treatment varies.

 Low blood oxygen level can cause high blood pressure in the lung blood vessels.
 This can lead to cor pulmonale (right-sided heart failure).